JeeWeetje/iot-workshop/TheThingsNetwork.md

     ![alt tag](img/TheThingsNetwork/ttn-portal-decoder.png)

-4. We want to rearrange the order of the JSON element.
-So use the following function as the **converter**:
+4. We want to rearrange the order of the JSON elements.
+To rearrange the order we use the following function as the **converter**:

     ```c
     function Converter(decoded, port) {